 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 It is part of the Faith Fairchild #17 series and is a This amateur sleuth, mystery is a hardcover edition that was published by William Morrow on October 27, 2009 and has 272 pages.

 Explore it on Goodreads or Amazon.

 Other books in this series include Small Plates

-Other books by this author include The Body in the Bouillon, The Body in the Vestibule, The Body in the Cast, The Body in the Basement, The Body in the Bookcase, The Body in the Big Apple, The Body in the Moonlight, The Body in the Bonfire, The Body in the Lighthouse, The Body in the Attic, The Body in the Snowdrift, The Body in the Ivy, The Body in the Bog, The Body in the Gazebo, The Body in the Boudoir, The Body in the Piazza, The Body in the Birches
+Other books by this author which I have reviewed include The Body in the Bouillon, The Body in the Vestibule, The Body in the Cast, The Body in the Basement, The Body in the Bookcase, The Body in the Big Apple, The Body in the Moonlight, The Body in the Bonfire, The Body in the Lighthouse, The Body in the Attic, The Body in the Snowdrift, The Body in the Ivy, The Body in the Bog, The Body in the Gazebo, The Body in the Boudoir, The Body in the Piazza, The Body in the Birches

 Seventeenth chronologically and eighteenth in publication in the Faith Fairchild cooking mystery series based in contemporary Aleford, Massachusetts, although, in this particular story, Faith and family are spending Christmas up at their cottage in Sanpere, Maine.